csernazs/misc/docs/python_programming_guide.md

 `__new__` or others.

 There's one problem with it.
-It really does not allow to instantiate a new object.
+It really does not allow to instantiate a new object (unless you do hacks).
 If you want to tweak something for your tests for example, you are stuck.

 So for this "singleton" like behavior, it is better to store the instance variable at module level: